Pseudo-effective and numerically flat reflexive sheaves

 (3) implies (1) as follows.
-With the same notation, the above surjection is in fact an isomorphism, since both sides have the same dimension.
+With the same notation, the above surjection is in fact an isomorphism since both sides have the same rank.
 Thus Corollary 2 implies that $\sigma^* \cF/\tors$ is a strongly psef vector bundle. \end{proof} \begin{mydef} Let $(X, \omega)$ be a compact K\"ahler manifold, $\cF$ be a torsion free sheaf on $X$ and $D$ be a $\Q-$Cartier divisor.
-Then $\cF \langle D \rangle$ is said to be $\Q-$twisted strongly pseudo-effective ($\Q-$twisted strongly psef for short) if $S^m \cF/\mathrm{Tors} \otimes \cO_X(mD)$ is strongly psef for some (hence any by Proposition 3) $m >0$ such that $\cO_X(mD)$ is a line bundle. \end{mydef} \begin{myprop} \strut \begin{enumerate} \item A torsion free quotient sheaf of a strongly psef vector sheaf is strongly psef. \item A direct summand of strongly psef torsion free sheaf is strongly psef. \item A direct sum of strongly psef torsion free sheaves is strongly psef. \item A tensor product $($or Schur functor of positive weight$\,)$ modulo its torsion part of strongly psef torsion free sheaves is strongly psef. \end{enumerate} \end{myprop} \begin{proof} Let $\cF \to \cQ$ be a surjective morphism of torsion free sheaves with $\cF$ strongly psef over $X$.
+Then $\cF \langle D \rangle$ is said to be $\Q-$twisted strongly pseudo-effective $($ $\Q-$twisted strongly psef for short$)$ if $S^m \cF/\mathrm{Tors} \otimes \cO_X(mD)$ is strongly psef for some $($hence any by Proposition 3$)$ $m >0$ such that $\cO_X(mD)$ is a line bundle. \end{mydef} \begin{myprop}{\it \strut \begin{enumerate} \item A torsion free quotient sheaf of a strongly psef torsion free sheaf is strongly psef. \item A direct summand of strongly psef torsion free sheaf is strongly psef. \item A direct sum of strongly psef torsion free sheaves is strongly psef. \item A tensor product $($or Schur functor of positive weight$\,)$ modulo its torsion part of strongly psef torsion free sheaves is strongly psef. \end{enumerate}} \end{myprop} \begin{proof} Let $\cF \to \cQ$ be a surjective morphism of torsion free sheaves with $\cF$ strongly psef over $X$.
 Let $\sigma: \tilde{X} \to X$ be a modification such that $\sigma^*F/\tors$,$\sigma^* \cQ/\tors$ are vector bundles.
 By assumption $\sigma^*F/\tors$ is a strongly psef vector bundle. $\sigma^*$ is right exact which induces surjection $\sigma^*F/\tors \to \sigma^* \cQ/\tors$ passing to quotient.
 Thus $\sigma^* \cQ/\tors$ is a quotient bundle of $\sigma^* \cF/\tors$ Using Proposition 1 we can conclude that $\sigma^* \cQ/\tors$ is strongly psef.
-The other conclusions are similar and formal. \end{proof} A natural operation of torsion free sheaf consists of taking the bidual.
-The relation of the torsion free sheaf and its bidual can be generalised in the following proposition.
-The proof is hinted in the following example. \begin{myex}{\rm Let $D$ be a smooth effective divisor over a compact K\"ahler manifold $X$ with canonical section $s_D$.
-We have a generic surjective sheaf morphism
+The other conclusions are similar and can be obtained in a formal manner. \end{proof} A natural operation for torsion free sheaves consists of taking the bidual.
+The relationships between a torsion free sheaf and its bidual will be stated in the next propositions.
+The following example indicates some of the occurring phenomena. \begin{myex}{\rm Let $D$ be a smooth effective divisor over a compact K\"ahler manifold $X$ with canonical section $s_D$.
+We have generic surjective sheaf morphism